-A whole-school, child-centred approach is fundamental to all aspects of everyday life at Tewin Cowper In practice this means keeping the child at the centre of decision making in our partnership working with children and their families.
+A whole-school, child-centred approach is fundamental to all aspects of everyday life at St Nicholas C of E VA Primary and Nursery School In practice this means keeping the child at the centre of decision making in our partnership working with children and their families.
 As stated in Children Acts 1989 and 2004, the welfare of children is paramount and that they are best looked after within their families, with their parents playing a full part in their lives, unless compulsory intervention in family life is necessary.